Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>
 </br>

-Further reading on fiori elements : https://ui5.sap.com//#/topic/03265b0408e2432c9571d6b3feb6b1fd
+Further reading on Fiori elements : https://ui5.sap.com//#/topic/03265b0408e2432c9571d6b3feb6b1fd
 </br>
 </br>

-Fiori elements is designed to quckly deploy apps to front end with less effort - it uses temepates provided by SAP
+Fiori elements is designed to quickly deploy apps to front end with less effort - it uses templates provided by SAP
 </br>
-FREE style UI5 has option to develop extensive UI/UX pages but Fiori elements provide options to deploy the page quickly on top of it , thsi can be enhanced for further user needs.
+FREE style UI5 has option to develop extensive UI/UX pages but Fiori elements provide options to deploy the page quickly on top of it , this can be enhanced for further user needs.
 </br>
-Will focus on using FIori elements list view report for quick deployment.
+Will focus on using Fiori elements list view report for quick deployment.
 </br>
 </br>

-First need to install this exptension in VS code / BAS (usually in BAS it is installed automatically) if not follow the steps shown below
+First need to install this extension in VS code / BAS (usually in BAS it is installed automatically) if not follow the steps shown below
 </br>
 <img src="./files/capmd5-fe1.png" >
 </br>
 </br>

-After installing go to view menu and select (command and pallette)
+After installing go to view menu and select (command and palette)
 </br>
 <img src="./files/capmd5-fe2.png" >
 </br>
 </br>

-it opens an active searc bar on top like shown below
+it opens an active search bar on top like shown below
 </br>
 <img src="./files/capmd5-fe3.png" >
 </br>